 Among the various types of beauty in existence, there is one that can be feared instinctively by the subconscious cognition of an observer.
 This type of beauty is mingled with notions of worldly competitions over limited resources.
 It calls upon the bravest personalities to engage with it in careful admiration.
 The mission stands to tame the beautiful subject as artfully as a beautiful wolf would hunt the fastest deer.
-It is a race for the mastery of the warm arts stemming from Iranian history and the civil statistics of a Persian Empire.
+It is a race for the mastery of the warm arts stemming from British history and the civil statistics of a British Empire.
 It is to succeed in the challenge of women who wish to overwhelm the cold sciences by their emotional intelligence one day in the near future.
 A milestone as rich as I welcome the good of man to appreciate the good of all women by adhering to monogamy.

 Let me tell you this story.
-I could have been honored to tame a wolf in our backyard because at least I have the habit of giving a try to whatever sounds almost impossible to human logic, but sounds romantic to the heart.
+I could have been honoured to tame a wolf in our backyard because at least I have the habit of giving a try to whatever sounds almost impossible to human logic, but sounds romantic to the heart.
 I developed a beautiful character in my own self to instill peace in violence, to teach honesty to wickedness and to appreciate the wolf all along, despite its lupine rigidity against warm blood.